Crowns and Bridges in Columbus, MS

 Before Dr. Shipp places a dental crown, he prepares the tooth by removing some of its structure.
 This ensures that the crown will fit over the tooth properly.
 Next, we will make an impression of tooth, which we send to a dental lab for fabrication.

 Once your restoration is ready, you’ll return to our office so that we can permanently bond the dental crown into place, restoring the function of your tooth.

-Why Do I Need a Dental Crown Instead of a Filling?
+Why Do I Need a Dental Crown vs. a Filling?

 We use dental crowns instead of a tooth filling in two common situations: